Master of Science in Management Courses

 MGT-600: Resource Planning and Decision Making

 This course serves as an advanced exploration into ill-structured situations requiring strategic plans and effective resource management.
-Students are asked to develop strategy around personnel management, budget allocation, performance metrics, and goal setting for a relevant case of interest.
+Students are asked to develop strategies around personnel management, budget allocation, performance metrics, and goal setting.
 This course prepares students for the advanced concentration courses in their area and serves as a precursor to the integrated capstone experience.

 MGT-701: Critical Issues in Management Capstone